 The Rig

-The rig is going to be the biggest cost in your RV journey.
-While you pay this cost just once in the very beginning, it requires a lot of resources.
+The rig will be the biggest cost in your RV journey.
+While you pay this cost just once in the beginning, it requires a lot of resources.

-RVs can be pretty expensive, ranging from $20.000 for the lower-end travel trailers to $200-500 for the best Class A motorhomes.
+RVs can be expensive, ranging from $20,000 for the lower-end travel trailers to $300-600 for the best Class A motorhomes.
 These would be the prices for brand-new RVs.
-And because of this huge range of prices, it is pretty difficult to say how much money you will spend on an RV.
+And because of this huge range of prices, it is pretty challenging to say how much money you will spend on an RV.

-If you were to buy a used RV, you could save plenty of money.
-Buying a 5-6 years old RV, you could pay roughly just half of its original price.
+If you buy a used RV, you could save plenty of money.
+You could pay roughly half its original price by buying a 5-6 year old RV.
 This is a big saving, but you’d still need to spend plenty of money on a rig.

 You could also finance your rig, which is a good idea if you don’t have the money to pay for an RV upfront.
-The cost of financing will really depend on its term and the RVs model, but it should be somewhere around the $600 mark.
+The cost of financing will really depend on the term and the RV model, but it should be around $600.

 Gas

-Once again, it is pretty difficult to say how much gas will cost you.
-This will heavily depend on how much you are planning to drive around.
-Gas prices play a huge role as well.
+Once again, it is difficult to say how much gas will cost.
+This will heavily depend on how much you plan to drive, and gas prices also play a huge role.

 RV Campsite Costs

 You will be staying in RV parks, right?
-If so, you will need to include their costs in your budget as well.
+If so, you must also include their costs in your budget.

 Again, the nightly fee for RV campsites varies widely.
-However, with most of the RV parks, it is going to be around the $30-40 mark for private parks and about $20 for public parks.
-Some beachfront RV campsites are going to cost close to $100 per night as well.
+However, most RV parks charge around $40-60 for private and about $25 for public parks.
+Some beachfront RV campsites also charge close to $100+ per night.

-Private RV camps are more expensive, but they offer a much higher degree of privacy.
+Private RV camps are more expensive, but they offer much more privacy.
 And besides, you can expect higher service and facility quality from private camps.
 As for public parks, they are indeed cheaper, but they aren’t guaranteed to have great service.

 If you were to camp at public camps, then you’d need to dedicate around $600 per month.
 As for private RV parks, the number would go up to around $1200 per month.

-You could bring these costs down via certain membership programs like Passport America or Good Sam.
-As of February 2019, Passport America offered 50% discounts at 1800 campgrounds for a yearly $44 fee.
-As for Good Sam, they offered 10% discounts on camping grounds, as well as discounts on fuel for a yearly $29 base fee.
+Certain membership programs, like Passport America or Good Sam, could reduce these costs.
+At the time of writing, Passport America offered 50% discounts at 1800 campgrounds for a yearly $44 fee.
+Good Sam offered 10% discounts on camping grounds and fuel for a yearly $29 base fee.

 Whether or not to sign up for such memberships is up to you.
 However, these memberships should allow you to save plenty of money in the long run.